snafees/ortho_seqs/README.md

 ```
 --alphbt_input
 ```
 Used to group amino acids/nucleotides together, or specify certain amino acids/nucleotides.
+If you don't want to group anything, don't include this flag when running *ortho_seqs*.
 For example, putting *ASGR* will tell the program to have 6 dimensions: one for each amino acid specified, and one for *z*, where every unspecified amino acid will be converted to *z*, and one for *n* (whenever sequences have unequal lengths, *ortho_seqs* will pad the shorter sequences with *n*).
 You can also comma-separate amino acids/nucleotides to group them.
 For example, putting *AS,GR* will make the vectors 4-dimensional, one for *AS*, one for *GR*, one for every other amino acid, and one for *n*.

 There are also built-in groups: